Late Bronze Age collapse: Syria

 Ancient Syria had been initially dominated by a number of indigenous Semitic-speaking peoples.
-The East Semitic-speaking polities of Ebla and the Akkadian Empire and the Northwest Semitic-speaking Amorites ("Amurru") and the people of Ugarit were prominent among them.
-Syria during this time was known as "The land of the Amurru".

-Before and during the Bronze Age Collapse, Syria became a battleground between the Hittites, the Middle Assyrian Empire, the Mitanni and the New Kingdom of Egypt between the 15th and late 13th centuries BC, with the Assyrians destroying the Hurri-Mitanni empire and annexing much of the Hittite empire.
-The Egyptian empire had withdrawn from the region after failing to overcome the Hittites and being fearful of the ever-growing Assyrian might, leaving much of the region under Assyrian control until the late 11th century BC.
-Later the coastal regions came under attack from the Sea Peoples.
-During this period, from the 12th century BC, the incoming Northwest Semitic-speaking Arameans came to demographic prominence in Syria, the region outside of the Canaanite-speaking Phoenician coastal areas eventually came to speak Aramaic and the region came to be known as Aramea and Eber Nari.

-The Babylonians belatedly attempted to gain a foothold in the region during their brief revival under Nebuchadnezzar I in the 12th century BC, but they too were overcome by their Assyrian neighbors.
 The modern term "Syria" is a later Indo-European corruption of "Assyria", which only became formally applied to the Levant during the Seleucid Empire (323–150 BC) (see Etymology of Syria).
+The East Semitic-speaking polities of Ebla and the Akkadian Empire, the Northwest Semitic-speaking Amorites ("Amurru"), and the people of Ugarit were prominent among them.
+Syria during this time was known as "the land of the Amurru".

+Before and during the Bronze Age Collapse, specifically between the 15th and late 13th centuries BC, Syria became a battleground for the Hittites, the Middle Assyrian Empire, the Mitanni, and the New Kingdom of Egypt.
+The Assyrians destroyed the Hurri-Mitanni empire and annexed much of the Hittite empire.
+The Egyptian empire had withdrawn from the region after failing to overcome the Hittites and, being fearful of the ever-growing Assyrian might, left much of the region under Assyrian control until the late 11th century BC.
+Later, the coastal regions came under attack from the Sea Peoples.
+During this period, from the 12th century BC onward, the incoming Northwest Semitic-speaking Arameans came to demographic prominence in Syria; the region outside of the Canaanite-speaking Phoenician coastal areas eventually came to speak Aramaic.
+This region eventually came to be known as Aramea and Eber Nari.

+The Babylonians belatedly attempted to gain a foothold in the region during their brief revival under Nebuchadnezzar I in the 12th century BC but they, too, were overcome by their Assyrian neighbors.

-Levantine sites previously showed evidence of trade links with Mesopotamia (Sumer, Akkad, Assyria and Babylonia), Anatolia (Hattia, Hurria, Luwia and later the Hittites), Egypt and the Aegean in the Late Bronze Age.
-Evidence at Ugarit shows that the destruction there occurred after the reign of Merneptah (r.
+Late Bronze Age Levantine sites previously showed evidence of trade links with Mesopotamia (Sumer, Akkad, Assyria, and Babylonia), Anatolia (Hattia, Hurria, Luwia, and later, the Hittites), Egypt, and the Aegean.
+Evidence at Ugarit shows that the destruction occurred after the reign of Merneptah (r.
 1213–1203 BC) and even the fall of Chancellor Bay (d.
 1192 BC).
 The last Bronze Age king of Ugarit, Ammurapi, was a contemporary of the last-known Hittite king, Suppiluliuma II.
 The exact dates of his reign are unknown.

-A letter by the king is preserved on one of the clay tablets found baked in the conflagration of the destruction of the city.
+A letter by the king is preserved on one of the clay tablets found baked in the conflagration of the city.
 Ammurapi stresses the seriousness of the crisis faced by many Levantine states due to attacks.
-In response to a plea for assistance from the king of Alasiya, Ammurapi highlights the desperate situation Ugarit faced in letter RS 18.147:
+In his response to a plea for assistance from the king of Alasiya, Ammurapi highlights the desperate situation Ugarit faced in letter RS 18.147: